 But what if an organization has hundreds or thousands of employees?
 How do you scale your conversations?
 There is another great rule that also makes use of five.
 Get feedback from five people and look for patterns and similarities.
 These details could indicate what works and what needs improvement.

 Personas can also be very instrumental in mapping an employee experience.
 A good thing to remember is to make your personas as visual as possible.
 You can go from seniority levels and departments — you can have someone starting at a junior position (whether a developer, a marketer, an accountant, etc.) or even a college grad, or you can have a person coming into middle management or a person hired into the VP level.
+Some values, practices, and expectations, may also vary based on culture for companies with diverse teams and that are managing global payrolls.
 As opposed to customer personas, you may have a better intuition for your employee personas as those are people you are working with every day.

 Mapping an entire journey vs mapping a stage